zhiruiwang/zhiruiwang.github.io/_posts/2019-06-20-Sparkify_Churn_Prediction.md

 # Analysis
+All the following analysis can be found in my [GitHub repo](https://github.com/zhiruiwang/Sparkify_Churn_Prediction).
+Please notice that I am using Databricks to host the notebook and cluster, so downloading and viewing the html version would have better user experience.
 ## Data Exploration
 Our data is a sample of an event log between October and November 2018.
 In our 237 MB sample data we have 543705 events of 448 users with the following 18 features: